Master of Architecture

 How to apply

-"The decision to study architecture a graduate level in Bond University was one I made even before completing my Bachelor’s degree in Kenya.
+"The decision to study architecture at a graduate level in Bond University was one I made even before completing my Bachelor’s degree in Kenya.
 I was motivated to study at an institution that challenges students to confidently assert change in the world, while maintaining a sense of inquisitiveness about acquiring significant skills that will make these changes relevant.
 So far, the aspect that I have been most grateful for is the access to highly developed workspaces that have made studying something to look forward to every day.
 These include the Architecture FabLab/Workshop, the Digital Media Studio, and my all-time favourite: the Level Up Lab.

 If I could sum up my Bond experience in one word, it would be fulfilling.
 Because of the meaningful connections that I have made while at Bond, I believe that I have advanced not only as a designer but as a person.
 It is truly stunning to just step back and think about the high calibre of people that I have had the opportunity to interact with.
 From world renowned architects to internationally acclaimed professors and lecturers, it has been an exceptional learning experience.
 The strong relationships between tutors and students, especially heading into a profession that relies predominantly on efficient communication, have been inspiring.
 Furthermore, as a self-proclaimed ardent technophile, unique facilities such as the FabLab (where we get to interact with robots!) have given me a better appreciation of what it means to use technology to our advantage in education.